davidmintz/court-interpreters-office/docs/about.md

 <strong>What's so great about it?</strong>

 <p class="ml-4">It has been developed over a number of years by a full-time staff court interpreter who is also a web developer, with input from his colleagues.
-With a solid basis in years of experience, it has been rigorously designed to make the administration of a high-volume court interpreters unit as pleasant and efficient as possible.
+    With a solid basis in years of experience, <span class="text-monospace">InterpretersOffice</span> has been rigorously designed to make the administration of a high-volume court interpreters unit as pleasant and efficient as possible.
 We know of no other product, commercial or otherwise, that is comparable.</p>

 <p class="ml-4">It has a lot of interesting features.
 Court personnel can post requests for interpreters, which interpreters office staff can add
     to their schedule with a single click. <span class="text-monospace">InterpretersOffice</span>  can be configured to do things automatically in